xzy-bit/FunRec/README.md

 # FunRec
-Implement the recommond system in funrec
+Implement the recommond system in funrec, just for learning